 How to prevent hair loss while dieting

-It’s also possible to simply find alternative foods that are rich in essential vitamins and minerals and find ways to incorporate them more into your diet.
+It’s also possible to find alternative foods that are rich in essential vitamins and minerals and find ways to incorporate them more into your diet.
 Spinach, for instance, is rich in iron, while quinoa contains high levels of protein.
 Both are vegan and will fit easily into any vegan or vegetarian diet.

-Can you regain hair loss?
+Can you reverse hair loss?

 If you have experienced hair loss, whether as a result of a mineral or nutrient deficiency due to a vegetarian or vegan diet or for another reason, there are a variety of surgical and non-surgical hair loss treatments.